Highlights from the Ratings and Financial Report for Ally Financial Inc. (ALLY)

-Ally Financial Inc. (NYSE:ALLY) went up by 0.17% from its latest closing price compared to the recent 1-year high of $56.61.
-The company’s stock price has collected 4.01% of gains in the last five trading sessions.
-Press Release reported 8 hours ago that Ally Financial declares dividend on common stock and Series B and Series C preferred stock
+Ally Financial Inc. (NYSE:ALLY) went down by -0.94% from its latest closing price compared to the recent 1-year high of $56.61.
+The company’s stock price has collected -2.37% of loss in the last five trading sessions.
+Press Release reported 10 hours ago that AM Best Affirms Credit Ratings for Members of Ally Insurance Group

 Is It Worth Investing in Ally Financial Inc. (NYSE :ALLY) Right Now?